myesn/awesome/README.md

 *   [checkstyle/checkstyle](https://github.com/checkstyle/checkstyle) - Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly configurable.
 It can be invoked with an ANT task and a command line program.
 *   [linkedin/URL-Detector](https://github.com/linkedin/URL-Detector) - A Java library to detect and normalize URLs in text
 *   [apache/nifi](https://github.com/apache/nifi) - Apache NiFi
-*   [datahub-project/datahub](https://github.com/datahub-project/datahub) - The Metadata Platform for the Modern Data Stack
+*   [datahub-project/datahub](https://github.com/datahub-project/datahub) - The Metadata Platform for your Data Stack
 *   [opensearch-project/OpenSearch](https://github.com/opensearch-project/OpenSearch) - 🔎 Open source distributed and RESTful search engine.
 *   [apereo/cas](https://github.com/apereo/cas) - Apereo CAS - Identity & Single Sign On for all earthlings and beyond.
 *   [MitchTalmadge/ASCII-Data](https://github.com/MitchTalmadge/ASCII-Data) - A small Java library for producing nice looking text-based line-graphs and tables.